RSS Feed

 The Guadalupe Hotel at the Alhambra

-Next, try Room Service.
-When I can’t get anyone on the line, I call the front desk.
-They suggest I come down to the bar, which is the Room Service.
-So down I go.
-One lonely girl is behind the counter…only two customers.
-I ask her “is this Room Service?”
+Next, I tried Room Service.
+When I couldn’t get anyone on the line, I called the front desk.
+They suggested I come down to the bar, which is also the Room Service.
+So down I went.
+One lonely girl was behind the counter…only two customers.
+I asked her “is this Room Service?”
 She: “Do I LOOK like Room Service?”
 Hmm…inauspicious beginning.
-I ask if she could fix me a sandwich.
-She looks at me as if I were requesting a 6-course meal, but we finally had a meeting of the minds, and when I offered her a big tip, she decided she could, of course, bring the tray to my room.
-One small success.
+I asked if she could fix me a sandwich.
+She looked at me as if I were requesting a 6-course meal, but we finally had a meeting of the minds, and when I offered her a big tip, she decided she could, of course, bring the tray to my room.
+Yay!

 Meeting the group

-I meet the group – now down to 7.
-Two doctors; Anne – wife of Mark, a lawyer; Bea and Didier, guides, and me.
-Off to the Alhambra.
-The palace is beautiful with incredible lacy walls with the coats of arms etc. of bygone times.
-I loved the gardens…oh, they were heavenly, architectural in design…flowers brilliant…cedars and boxwood – all wildly scented.
+I met the group and off we go to the Alhambra.
+The palace was beautiful with incredible lacy walls with the coats of arms etc. of bygone times.
+I loved the gardens…oh, they were heavenly… architecturally designed…flowers brilliant…cedars and boxwood – all wildly scented.

-We leave the Alhambra and walk to charming restaurant up, up, up a narrow street.
-It is delightful sitting outside under canopy eating a wonderful lunch.
-Weather, by the way, is hot – hot – hotter, not the usual October weather for Andalusia.
+We left the Alhambra and walked to charming restaurant up, up, up a narrow street.
+It was delightful sitting outside under a canopy eating a wonderful lunch.
+Weather, by the way, was hot – hot – hotter, not the usual October weather for Andalusia.

-After lunch, we all pile in a van to Bubion, a tiny village atop what seems to me an incredibly high mountain.
-Green (as in nausea) is the operative word here.
-Round and round we went on the narrow road – each lap around the mountain more terrifying than the previous.
-The drop is precipitous.
-Thank god Didier is an excellent driver.
+After lunch, we all piled in a van to Bubion, a tiny village atop what seemed to me an incredibly high mountain.
+I turned green as round and round we went on the narrow road – each lap around the mountain more terrifying than the previous.
+The drop was precipitous.
+Thank god Didier was an excellent driver.
 I was so nauseated by the movement of the van, I really thought I’d lose it.
-Sweat broke out all over face & neck, and I could barely climb from the van after an hour and a half drive up the mountain.
+Sweat broke out all over my face and neck, and I could barely climb from the van after an hour and a half drive up the mountain.
+(But this was the only time I experienced this.)

 All the little towns have these wonderful narrow streets

-Three hours later, after washing hair (again), I was able to go to dinner, always late at night.
+Three hours later, after washing my hair again (glutton for punishment), I was able to go to dinner, always late at night.
 It was fabulous, but almost too much for me to finish (I valiantly manage).
 Spanish meals seem to be HUGE.
-But oh, we are relaxed, sitting outside in the courtyard looking over the mountains at the sunset, and then at a glorious full moon, having drinks, then going inside the tiny restaurant for dinner.
+But oh, we were relaxed, sitting outside in the courtyard looking over the mountains at the sunset, and then at a glorious full moon, having drinks, then going inside the tiny restaurant for dinner.
 Wine flowed, good conversation reigned.
-What a wonderful night.
+What a wonderful night!

 It is very dry here, and unseasonably hot.
 The ground is parched, but vistas across valleys are stunning, the mountains incredible, and you see clusters of whitewashed towns scattered at intervals across the great divides.
 Not a lot of water.